 I introduce you to the most flavor packed vegan buddha bowl on the internet.
-This bowl is packed with fluffy quinoa, roasted chickpeas, sweet potato, and my favorite dairy free pesto sauce for insane amounts of flavor in every bite.
-It’s the perfect weeknight dinner and meal prep recipe!
+This bowl is packed with fluffy quinoa, roasted chickpeas, sweet potato, and my favorite dairy free pesto sauce for lots of flavor in every bite.

 Buddha Bowl Base: